RayPT808/activitytracker/README.md

 ![Amiresponsive](assets/images/amiresponsive.png)

 “Not all metrics matter.
 Sometimes, the best data is the simplest.”
+To visit the deployed version of the Activity Tracker [click here](https://reactivity-789dd5d26427.herokuapp.com/).

 ## 1. Purpose

 The Activity Tracker saves the key details of a training or recreactional activity  in the most simple, straightforward way.
 It is useful for anyone who wants to record their sport or recreational activities, and wants to monitor their progress over time.
 Because of it's simplicity it doesn't create an overwhelming feeling in the user caused by too much and complicated data, instead brings back the focus on the key thing, the training itself.
 There are far more advanced applications/ platforms out there, they provide a lot more details, which eventually becomes the problem.
 The usres will focus much more on certain metrics and when some targets are not met it will have a negative impact on the users' behavoiur, motivation.
 Certanly when one is competeing for her/his country or doing competitive sports for living all the data is needed to make improvements.
 But for the majority few key details are enough to be healthy and create good habits.
 The Activity Tracker is a full stack web application and was built using Django, Python, Bootstrap, PostgreSQL, React.

 ## 2. Features